Livinglist/Hacki/README.md

 If you are a Google employee or contractor of good conscience and have additional insight about the program, including planned technical implementation details or additional rationales for the program, please reach out to tips@keepandroidopen.org from a non-work machine and a non-gmail account.
 Your information will be kept in strict confidence.

+- See more on how you can resist on: https://keepandroidopen.org
+- What people are saying on Hacker News: https://news.ycombinator.com/item?id=47091419

 # <img width="64" src="https://user-images.githubusercontent.com/7277662/167775086-0b234f28-dee4-44f6-aae4-14a28ed4bbb6.png"> Hacki for Hacker News